 papers, we added data, expanded the search signature, and

 improved the analysis.
-We are in the process of applying our
+In the

-low-mass, long-lived particles.
 The sensitivity of these

 background-free searches will grow linearly with the LHC luminosity,